Mufabo/Policy-Gradient-Flappy-Bird/README.md

 In future I'd like to:

 * Parallelise the game runs in each batch
+* Look into running without PyGame GUI for faster training
 * Experiment with different network parameters
 * Experiment with different rewards
 * Train for longer